As temperatures drop, some parents may be wondering how to get their kids outside for some healthy outdoor play.

-At The Myopia Management Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, our goal is to help slow down your child’s myopia progression and keep their eyes healthy for a lifetime.

 To learn more about our myopia management program or to schedule your child’s eye exam, call us today!

 Drs.
 Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island, Nassau County, and throughout New York.